Pssmst/TDCC/README.md

 # BLURB

-Four friends,
-And a mountain they climb together.
+Four friends and a mountain they climb together.
 Don’t say I didn’t warn you…